Georgios Kalaitzakis: Oklahoma City Thunder / Blue (2021–2022)

 where he played in 31 regular season games and averaged 10.1 points, 3.9 rebounds and 2.1 assists in 19.6 minutes per game.
 On April 5, 2022, he signed with the Oklahoma City Thunder for the rest of the season.
-Kalaitzakis played four games for the Thunder, averaging 41.5 minutes and 17.5 points per game.
+Kalaitzakis played four games (all starts) for the Thunder, averaging 41.5 minutes and 17.5 points per game.

-Third stint with Panathinaikos (2022–present)
+Second stint with Panathinaikos (2022–2023)

 On July 25, 2022, Kalaitzakis signed a two-year contract with Panathinaikos, returning to Greece and reuniting with his twin brother Panos.
+In 26 EuroLeague games (16 starts), he averaged 2 points and 1.1 rebounds in 10 minutes per contest.
+Additionally, in 29 domestic league matches, he averaged 6.4 points, 1.8 rebounds and 1.2 assists in 13 minutes per contest.

+On September 4, 2023, Kalaitzakis was released from the Greek powerhouse.

+Tigers Tübingen (2023–2024)

+On December 7, 2023, Kalaitzakis signed a one-year contract with Tigers Tübingen of the German Basketball Bundesliga.

+Lietkabelis Panevėžys (2024–2025)

+On July 5, 2024, Kalaitzakis signed a one-year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

+Maroussi (2025–present)

+On July 28, 2025, Kalaitzakis returned to Greece, signing a two-year deal with Maroussi.

 National team career

 Kalaitzakis was a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the 2015 FIBA Europe Under-16 Championship, the 2016 FIBA Europe Under-18 Championship, and the 2017 FIBA Europe Under-18 Championship.
 He also played at the 2018 FIBA Europe Under-20 Championship, and the 2019 FIBA Europe Under-20 Championship, which he led in scoring, with an average of 19.7 points per game.